 Invention and innovation have thus specific relations.
 Innovation process organizes numerous invention processes into one whole.
 These processes have specific contents.
 A part of the contents may be technical, some of it has to do with human actions, some is process information and, finally, much of it belongs to marketing.
-The differences in this background information show already how innovation arises from numerous inventions, and thus it is through a business process.
+The differences in this background information show already how innovation arises from numerous inventions, and thus it is essentially a process which organizes inventions into a whole.
+Therefore, it is too simplifying to consider innovation as inventions which have merely passed through a business process.